Linear structure on a finite Hecke category in type A: Construction of the -action.

 Let $\pi: \mathcal{N}_P \to G$ be the natural projection, and define $\Spgr = \pi_*\cc_{\mathcal{N}_P}[2 \dim U].$

-Let now $G = \GL_n = \GL(V)$, for a fixed $n$-dimensional $\kk$-vector space $V$, let $B$ be a Borel subgroup, and let $P\supset B$ be a parabolic subgroup fixing a line in $\mathbb{P}(V)$.
-Write We consider $\Spgr_n$ as an object in $P_{\GL_n}(\GL_n).$ By Proposition \ref{sec:twist-cor} this is a symmetric monoidal category.
-Our main result is the following \begin{theorem} Exterior powers of $\Spgr_n$ satisfy the following: \begin{enumerate}[label=\alph*),ref=(\alph*)] \item $\wedge^k\Spgr_n = \Spgr_{\wedge^k},$ for $k = 0, \dots, n$. \item $\wedge^{k}\Spgr_n = 0$ for $k > n$. \end{enumerate} \end{theorem} The proof of this theorem occupies the rest of the section.
+Let now $G = \GL_n = \GL(V)$, and $W=S_n$.
+We keep the notation of Section \ref{sec:action-repg}, writing $P = P_1$ for convenience.
+We consider as an object in $P_{\GL_n}(\GL_n).$ By Proposition \ref{sec:twist-cor}, $P_{\GL_n}(\GL_n)$ is a symmetric monoidal category.
+Our main result is \begin{theorem} Exterior powers of $\Spgr_n$ with respect to the symmetric monoidal structure $\star^0$ satisfy the following: for $k \geq 0,$ there is an isomorphism

+\end{theorem} The proof of this theorem occupies the rest of the section.
 It is by induction in $n$ and $k$.
 For $n = 1$ the statement is obvious.
 From \eqref{eq:6}, for any $\F \in D^b_G(G)$, we have a natural transformation coming from the isomorphism and the natural transformation Assume that the statement of the Theorem \ref{sec:lie-group-case} is known for $n$ and $k$.
-Define the morphism as the composition
+Define a morphism as the composition